 SAGU does not authorized the transfer of the following courses to any college or university for standard graduation credit.
 Use of these courses as a placement tool is purely via institutional prerogative.
-These courses may be considered "devel-
+These courses may be considered "developmental" or "remedial."
+Each of these courses will receive a grade of Credit/No Credit (CR/NC).